NFL Week 1 Power Rankings: Super Bowl champs claim top spot

 Previous ranking: NR

 The Eli Manning era is officially over, which means second-year quarterback Daniel Jones is the new man under center.
-Jones will have plenty to work with on offense, including running back Saquon Barkley, wide receiver Darius Slayton, Sterling Shepard, and Golden Tate, as well as tight end Evan Engram.
+Jones will have plenty to work with on offense, including running back Saquon Barkley, wide receivers Darius Slayton, Sterling Shepard, and Golden Tate, as well as tight end Evan Engram.
 The Giants' offensive line should be vastly improved as the team continues to run their offense through Barkley.

 26) NEW YORK JETS